bntheturtle/bntheturtle/README.md

 -  Hi, I’m Bénédicte !
 - I’m really interested in coding solutions for real life issues.
-- I’m currently learning HTML, CSS and JavaScript.
+- I’m currently learning JavaScript and PHP.
 - I’m looking to collaborate on exciting projects.

-All of my following codes are Java back-end projects (for now).
+All of my following published codes are Java back-end projects.

 <!---